-\begin{proof} Consider indeed an arbitrary $*$-algebra of the $N\times N$ matrices, $A\subset M_N(\mathbb C)$.
+\begin{proof} This is something very standard.
+Consider indeed an arbitrary $*$-algebra of the $N\times N$ matrices, $A\subset M_N(\mathbb C)$.
 Let us first look at the center of this algebra, $Z(A)=A\cap A'$.
-It is elementary to prove that this center, as an algebra, is of the following form:
+This center, viewed as an algebra, is then of the following form:

 Consider now the standard basis $e_1,\ldots,e_k\in\mathbb C^k$, and let $p_1,\ldots,p_k\in Z(A)$ be the images of these vectors via the above identification.
 In other words, these elements $p_1,\ldots,p_k\in A$ are central minimal projections, summing up to 1: